-Arunachal: MoS Bishweshwar Tudu calls on the Governor Lt.
+Arunachal: MoS Bishweswar Tudu calls on the Governor Lt.
 General KT Parnaik

 They reviewed the flagship programmes of the Central Government under the Ministry of Water Resources and Tribal Affairs being implemented in the State.

-ITANAGAR- Union Minister of State for Jal Shakti and Tribal Affairs, Bishweshwar Tudu called on the Governor of Arunachal Pradesh Lt.
+ITANAGAR- Union Minister of State for Jal Shakti and Tribal Affairs, Bishweswar Tudu called on the Governor of Arunachal Pradesh Lt.
 General KT Parnaik, (Retd.) at Raj Bhavan, Itanagar on 25th April 2023.
 They reviewed the flagship programmes of the Central Government under the Ministry of Water Resources and Tribal Affairs being implemented in the State.

 The Governor said that the State Government has identified 103 projects under Flood Management and Border Area Programme (FMBAP) and prioritized 353 projects under Pradhan Mantri Krishi Sinchayee Yojana Surface Minor Irrigation and Groundwater.
 He requested the Union MoS for timely sanction and fund allocation.